mr-woodapple/CousCous/README.md

-# HouseholdProject
+# CousCous (HouseholdProject)
-Simple app build in React Native to create (and share) a shopping list & receipes in a family or with friends.
+Simple app build in React Native to create (and in the future share) a shopping list & receipes in a family or with friends.
-Build with React Native (Expo).
+Build with React Native (bare workflow).

 # To-do list:
 - [x] Implement receipes details screen